microsounds/atelier/readme.md

 # Usage notes
 ## Using `git meta`
 For local-scope changes, files in `$HOME` are versioned and mangled in place using Git.
-* `$HOME` is considered the detached working tree for the git **bare repo** located in `~/.config/meta`.
+* `$HOME` is considered the detached working tree for a git **bare repo** located at `~/.config/meta`
-* The `meta` alias prefixes git commands with `--git-dir=$HOME/.config/meta --work-tree=$HOME`
+* The `meta` alias prefixes all git commands with `--git-dir=$HOME/.config/meta --work-tree=$HOME`
 * `meta status` will ignore files not manually added or tracked by this git repo.
 * Invoking `git` outside of a valid git directory will append the `meta` alias automatically.
 	* _`init` and `clone` commands are unaffected._

 ## Using `~/.once.d` post-install scripts
 All system-wide changes are performed through automated scripts located in [`~/.once.d`](.once.d), you can run them all at once with shell function `post-install`.
+Each script is self-contained, you can run them individually, anytime.

-_You can re-run them anytime without ill effects, some scripts apply only to specific hardware, they will **NOT** touch the system even if they are run._
+* Some scripts only apply to specific hardware configurations, and will exit even if they are run.

-* System-wide changes that require root access are avoided as much as possible, as these are hacks.
+* Scripts affecting `systemd` or the bootloader will be skipped in virtualized container contexts.
-* Sideloaded software is installed to [`~/.local/bin`](.local/bin) instead of `/usr/local/bin`
+* Sideloaded software is installed to [`~/.local/bin`](.local/bin) when possible.
 * [`~/.comforts`](.comforts) descrbes the full list of non-optional package groups that will be installed.
-	* Optional package groups are marked with an asterisk, you will be asked to approve these at runtime.
+	* Optional package groups are marked with an *asterisk, you will be prompted to approve these at runtime.

 | series | function |
 | -- | -- |